cytoflow/cytoflow/docs/new_modules.rst

 codebase to follow:

 * **Check for pathological errors and fail early**.
-I really dislike the tendency of a number of libraries to fail with cryptic errors (I'm looking at you, :mod:`pandas`.)
+I really dislike the tendency of a number of libraries to fail with cryptic errors.
+(I'm looking at you, :mod:`pandas`.)
 Check for obvious errors and raise a :class:`.CytoflowOpError` or :class:`.CytoflowViewError`).
 If the problem is non-fatal, warn with :class:`.CytoflowOpWarning` or :class:`.CytoflowViewWarning`.
 The GUI will